Dominic Gill - Chair

-Jon is Area Vice President for London Operations, overseeing the operation of 18 hotels including the flagship London Hilton on Park Lane and the UK’s largest conference hotel, Hilton London Metropole.
+Jon has over 20 years experience in the hospitality industry, most recently as Area Vice President for Hilton in London.
+This role involved overseeing the operation of 3,500 team members across 18 hotels including the flagship London Hilton on Park Lane and the UK’s largest conference hotel, the Hilton London Metropole.

 Jon started his career in banking, before qualifying as a Chartered Accountant with PwC.
-For the last 17 years, he has worked in the hospitality industry, initially for Whitbread PLC and for Hilton Worldwide since 2009.
-During this time, Jon has gained extensive experience working in numerous Senior finance and Operational support roles for brands including Costa Coffee, Marriott and Premier Inn.
-At Hilton Jon was Finance Director for the UK & Ireland estate of Owned and Operated hotels before becoming Area Vice President of Operations for London.
+He joined Whitbread PLC in 1999 and undertook numerous senior finance, audit and operational roles for brands including Costa Coffee, Marriott and Premier Inn.
+Jon joined Hilton in 2009, initially as Finance Director for the UK & Ireland estate of Owned and Operated hotels.

 More than ever in times of change the UK needs a skilled workforce.
 Technology has the power to reach more people and improve more skills in a way that traditional education cannot.